Uyanide/AuTUMoodle/README.md

 - `cache_dir` (optional, default: `~/.cache/autumoodle`)

-  the directory where cached files will be stored.
+  the directory where cached and temporary files will be stored.

 - `session_type` (optional, default: `requests`)